paukes/gc_covid19_data/README.md

 ===================================

 You will find two files:
-*canada\_covid.xlsx - Compilation of the data from the website in both long and short form.
+\* canada\_covid.xlsx - Compilation of the data from the website in both long and short form
-*canada\_covid\_shortform.csv - A .csv file of the above that I like to use to make graphs.
+\* canada\_covid\_shortform.csv - A .csv file of the above that I like to use to make graphs

 Graphs
 ======